sass/sass/proposal/color-4-new-spaces-js.d.ts.md

 #### LCH Channel Constructor

-Create a new SassColor in a color space with LCH channels -- `lch` and `oklch`.
+Create a new SassColor in a color space with LCH channels—`lch` and `oklch`.

 * Let `lightness` be the result of [parsing a channel value] with value `options.lightness`.